-The fee for sanctioning a competition is \$42.00 per day.
+The fee for sanctioning a Horse Council BC Provincial Competition is \$42.00 per show.

 Payment of fees can be processed by credit card through the HCBC Online Sanctioning Portal or by mailing a cheque to the HCBC office.

 Sanction fees are not refundable.